 Focus Area Intent Governance To ensure CEWA's governance framework, practices and documentation clearly support CEWA's commitment to modern slavery prevention and underpin both the requirement in law for CEWA to respond, and the clear alignment of appropriate action with Catholic values.
-Called to action by Pope Francis' Encyclical Laudato Si', CEWA will develop a Laudato Si' Action Plan that will include CEWA's commitment to modern slavery prevention as one of the actions under Goal 2: Cry of the Poor.
+Reinforce CEWA's commitment to modern slavery prevention as one of the actions under Laudato Si' Goal 2: Cry of the Poor, in the CEWA Laudato Si' Action Plan.
 Procurement and Supplier Management To increase CEWA's understanding and oversight of its supply chain risks through the phased rollout of the procurement system to CEWA schools.
-Legal Documentation To improve CEWA's due diligence through the application of legal documentation that addresses the risks of modern slavery.
+Legal Documentation To improve CEWA's due diligence through the application of legal documentation that addresses the risks of modern slavery including purchase order terms.
 Facilities Management To increase CEWA's understanding and oversight of the risks of modern slavery in facilities management, and to work to mitigate those risks through responsible procurement.
 Investment To strengthen the ethical considerations alongside more traditional financial factors into investment analysis and decision making.
 Research To introduce considerations around modern slavery prevention into the approval process for research applications.
-Engagement and Education To continue to educate the CEWA community on modern slavery and how individually and collectively, work can be undertaken for eradication.
+Engagement and Education To continue to educate the CEWA community on modern slavery and how, individually and collectively, work can be undertaken for eradication.
 Schools Engagement To share information, learning and best practice, as appropriate, across the CEWA System as well as to encourage schools to adopt responsible procurement practices.
 Capital Development To increase CEWA's understanding and oversight of the risks of modern slavery in building and construction, and to work to mitigate those risks through responsible procurement.
 Human Resources To model best employment practice and articulate that modern slavery prevention is a shared commitment across CEWA.
-Communications To encourage participation in online modules on modern slavery prevention, offered via ClanEd, to enrich understanding of the complex reality of modern slavery, its root causes, the paradigms that contribute to increasing people's vulnerability to it and what progress can be made.
 Student Safety and Wellbeing To ensure staff are aware of and alert to the indicators of forced marriage, and what to do if they suspect a student is at risk of forced marriage.